 Brand Style Guide (BSG) Genre Analysis

 In preparation for creating your own brand style guide, this project asks you to describe the genre by identifying the salient features of its content and design and by discussing best practices for each feature.
-You’ll do this by working in teams to examine 16 (or more) BSGs designed by previous students in the minor and by professionals.
+You’ll do this by working in teams to examine 15 (or more) BSGs designed by previous students in the minor and by professionals.
 Each team of 3 or 4 students will focus on a specific BSG feature and will present their findings to the entire class on Tuesday 1/18; the presentations should be no more than 5 minutes.

 BSG features: logo, typography, color, imagery, writing content & style, distinctive feature, page layout, special page layouts (covers, inside covers, table of contents)

 BSG examples to use in your analysis

-- student BSGs (PDFs): Ricky Nguyen, Yehna Cha, Stephanie Foster, Mable Truong, Jade Burchett, Vianna Mabanag
+- student BSGs (PDFs): Ricky Nguyen, Yehna Cha, Mable Truong, Natalie Plumb, Sara Bredice, Aanya Sharma

-- professional PDFs: Herban Kitchen, Barre & Soul, Love to Ride, I Love NY, Urban Outfitters
+- professional PDFs: Love to Ride, Slack, Skype, I Love New York, b restaurants

 - professional websites: UCSB (and PDF), Barbican, Starbucks

 - others: be sure to consult the BSGs listed above, but feel free to include examples from other excellent BSGs that you find